-A person who is not entitled to retain Rent Supplement on taking up full employment may continue to receive payment of Rent Supplement for a period of up to 30 days after starting work or until such time as he or she first receives remuneration, whichever is the earlier - (section 5 SWA Rent Supplement Operational Guidelines on www.welfare.ie).
+A person who is not entitled to retain Rent Supplement on taking up full employment may continue to receive payment of Rent Supplement for a period of up to 30 days after starting work or until such time as he or she first receives remuneration, whichever is the earlier - (section 4.4 SWA Rent Supplement Operational Guidelines on www.welfare.ie).

-Rent Supplement - Full-time work:
+Rent Supplement - Full-time work

-One member of a household is working full-time (i.e. if one of a couple is working 30 hours or more).
-In such case both partners will be excluded from receiving a rent supplement.
-This does not apply where the claimant has been accepted as 'in need of accommodation' by a Local Authority under the Rental Accommodation Scheme (RAS) and their spouse, civil partner or cohabitant is not in full-time employment.
+Where one member of a household is working full-time (i.e. if one of a couple is working 30 hours or more) both partners will be excluded from receiving a rent supplement.
+This does not apply in the case of a qualified claimant who has been accepted as 'in need of accommodation' by a Local Authority under the Rental Accommodation Scheme (RAS) and their spouse, civil partner or cohabitant is not in full-time employment.

-Rent Supplement - Renting from a parent
+Rent Supplement - Renting from a Parent